yukiakai212/pkg-sandbox/README.md

 ## 📌 When to use

 - Before publishing your package
-- In CI/CD to ensure it installs cleanly — this tests the actual install behavior
+- In CI/CD to catch install bugs early — this tests the actual install behavior
 - To validate `exports`, `types`, and `package.json` correctness as seen by real users
 - Catch missing files, broken exports, or invalid types — before your users do.